 We publish a wide range of data.
-Find out about the types of data available and how often we publish them.
+Use the A-Z below to find out about the types of data available and how often we publish it.

 We highlight findings about the high-cost short-term credit (HCSTC) market, drawing on both the regulatory return data and our Financial Lives Survey 2017.